nntrn/bookstand/docs/_annotations/math-with-bad-drawings.md

 modified: 2023-05-16T09:57:08Z
 tags: "mathematics"
 slug: math-with-bad-drawings
+description: "Book annotations for Math with Bad Drawings by Ben Orlin"
 ---

 *  Creativity is what happens when a mind encounters an obstacle.
 It's the human process of finding a way through, over, around, or beneath.
 No obstacle, no creativity.